maragelis/ParadoxMulti-MQTT/README.md

 ## Changes from the original project
 * Using a python logging module, instead of print
 * Polling the serial port is now always done.
 This may help to discover connectivity losses and will allow to obtain some stats (battery, and eventually zones)
-* Changed the logic so that it handles Paradox messages without the headers required by the connectivity module (Serial or IP150).
+* Changed the logic so that it handles Paradox messages without the headers required by the connectivity module (IP150).
 * Abstracted the channel to a separate class.
 * A new config file option was added (SERIAL).
 See the example.
 * Changes on how to deal with Arming and events.